 As our pets age, it’s important to consider their changing needs.
-Dr Roslyn recommends a twice-yearly vet check to detect any age-related problems early on.
-She also highlights three areas that pet parents should pay close attention to:
+Greencross Vets recommends a twice-yearly vet check to detect any age-related problems early on, there are four areas that pet parents should pay close attention to:

-- new lumps or bumps on the body
+- Any lumps or bumps on the body

-Dr Roslyn recommends asking your Greencross Vet about the dietary requirements of your senior cat or dog.
-As our pets age, their nutrition needs change.
-Their diet should be tailored to their breed, type, activity level, and existing conditions.
+Ask your local Greencross Vets about the dietary requirements of your senior cat or dog.
+As our pets age, their nutritional needs change.
+Their diet should be tailored to their breed, species, activity level, and any existing health conditions.

-Dr Roslyn recommends talking to your local Greencross Vets about any changes as your pet ages.
-Remember to book them in for regular health checks.
+Remember to book your pets in for twice yearly wellness checks at your local Greencross Vets and speak with our team about any changes or concerns as your pet ages.
 Your pet will have their best years ahead if you keep their changing needs in mind as they grow older (and wiser).